ChrKroer/academic-kickstart/content/courses/econ_ai_opt_spring_2020/index.md

 ### Related Courses

 Below is a list of related courses at other schools.
-Some have a more applied focus, and some have a more theoretical focus.

 | Professor | Title | Year | School |
 |-----------|-------|------|--------|